magento/knowledge-base/src/troubleshooting/general/production-site-not-accessible-due-to-origin-cloaking.md

 ---
 title: Site not accessible due to origin cloaking
-labels: 2.3.0,2.3.1,2.3.2,2.3.2-p2,2.3.3,2.3.3-p1,2.3.4-p2,2.3.5-p1,2.3.5-p2,2.3.6,2.3.6-p1,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,DNS,Fastly,Magento Commerce Cloud,origin,origin cloaking,production,security,troubleshooting
+labels: 2.3.0,2.3.1,2.3.2,2.3.2-p2,2.3.3,2.3.3-p1,2.3.4-p2,2.3.5-p1,2.3.5-p2,2.3.6,2.3.6-p1,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,DNS,Fastly,Magento Commerce Cloud,origin,origin cloaking,production,security,troubleshooting,Adobe Commerce,cloud infrastructure
 ---

-This article provides a solution for when your Magento Commerce Cloud staging or production site store front and/or Admin is not accessible.
+This article provides a solution for when your Adobe Commerce on cloud infrastructure staging or production site storefront and/or Admin is not accessible.

 ## Affected products and versions

-* Magento Commerce Cloud 2.3.x, 2.4.x
+* Adobe Commerce on cloud infrastructure 2.3.x, 2.4.x

 ## Issue

 https:&#8203;//mydomain.com.c.&lt;projectid&gt;.magento.cloud/ is no longer accessible.

- <span class="wysiwyg-underline">Steps to reproduce</span>
+<ins>Steps to reproduce:</ins>

 1. Log in to your project.
 1. Click **Access Project** for a list of URLs and SSH.

+<ins>Actual results:</ins>

- <span class="wysiwyg-underline">Actual results:</span> Page fails to load with the following error:
+Page fails to load with the following error:

 *NET::ERR\_CERT\_INVALID*  *TLS alert, bad certificate (554):*

- <span class="wysiwyg-underline">Expected results:</span>
+<ins>Expected results:</ins>

 Page loads successfully.